robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

 Expected Returns
 ################

-Mean-variance optimisation requries knowledge of the mean returns.
-In practice, this is of course impossible to know – if we knew the expected return of a stock, life would be much easier.
+Mean-variance optimisation requires knowledge of the mean returns.
+In practice, these are rather difficult to know with any certainty.
 Thus the best we can do is to come up with estimates; one way is to extrapolate historical price data.
 This is where the main flaw in efficient frontier lies – the optimisation procedure is sound, and provides strong mathematical guarantees, *given the correct inputs*.
 This is one of the reasons why I have emphasised modularity: users should be able to come up with their own superior models and feed them into the optimiser.

 .. automodule:: pypfopt.expected_returns